Garmin Descent MK1 Review

 - Heart rate and zone, time, water temperature, depth, battery level, and dive time.

 Since managing your dive time is so essential, it is displayed on all three pages of the screen.

 This is often considered to be an important feature if the dive computer has been purchased by a dive store that rents out equipment.
-It is also quite handy if, at some point, you decide to sell your watch.
+It is also quite handy if, at some point, you decide to sell your dive computer.

 The Garmin Descent has a factory reset option, which will make it brand new and even make its processing speed faster.
-Within the watch, settings is a restore default option through which you can reset the device.
+Within the Descent MK1 settings is a restore default option through which you can reset the dive computer.

 Dive Information Storage and Connectivity

 The dive computer records dive data in real-time and create an internal log as soon as you get in the water.
 Real-time data displayed includes the time of dive, depth, water temperature, etc.

 The Descent MK1 has a storage capacity of 16 GB, which enables it to store data of up to 10,000 dives.
 If you’re someone who dives daily, sometimes, even more than once, you will need access to your dive data to observe dive timings, etc.

 The Garmin Descent can connect to your laptop via a USB cable or to your smart devices via Bluetooth and includes WiFi connectivity.